Clancy, Claire C - Outlook Web App

 'Safe Schools Program'

-The Victorian Government has committed to all government secondary schools being safe by the end of 2018.
-Their steps to implement a safe schools program will helps schools foster a safe environment that is supportive and inclusive of lesbian, gay, bisexual, transgender and intersex (LGBTI) students.
+The Victorian Government committed to making all government secondary schools being safe by the end of 2018.
+Their steps to implement a safe schools program has helped schools to foster a safe environment that is supportive and inclusive of lesbian, gay, bisexual, transgender and intersex (LGBTI) students.
 Creating this environment is key to tackling bullying, discrimination and harassment at schools, particularly arising from homophobia and transphobia.
 Safe and inclusive schools benefit all students and are critical to students achieving their full potential.
 Students who don’t feel safe or included at school cannot learn effectively.